noahparisse/Projet-S8---images-de-drones/README.md

 An object recognition system for drone images combining **YOLOv11** for detection and **Optimal Transport theory** for classification.
 The model recognizes 6 classes: people, bike, vehicle, truck, bus, and motorcycle.

+(For detailed theoretical background and implementation details, see the [Research Report](./Report.pdf).)

 ## 1. Architecture

 **Pipeline**: Drone Image → YOLOv11 → Feature Extraction → Optimal Transport Distance → KNN Classifier